 Phone calls are a great way to stay in touch, but if it’s hard to arrange a time to call people, consider other ways of communicating.
 You could send a letter, email or text message instead.

 Make sure you’re getting the type of contact you need.
 If you’d rather meet people face to face, try to arrange that instead.
-For example, you could sign up for Contact the Elderly’s monthly Sunday tea parties for people aged 75 or over.
+For example, you could sign up for one of Re-engage's local groups for people aged 75 or over.

 Other practical steps